| |

 Most recipes call for 4-6 hours in the refrigerator for the gelatin to fully set, but I’ve had trouble with that in the past, so my recommendation is that you put the completed panna cotta in the refrigerator overnight to minimize the risk.
 Also, and this is something I didn’t do, you should cover the panna cotta with a cling film / saran wrap to prevent the skin on top.
 This is similar to the pudding skin and should be avoided on your first attempt.
 After that, see if you like it because some people do.

-Yes you can, but you can also put in too little.
+You can make your Panna Cotta too rubbery with too much gelatin, but you can also put in too little which will result in a runny dessert.
 I used the gelatin sheets and I even weighed them to make sure they were the right amount.
 If you need to use the powder, check to make sure they are equivalent amounts.
 I keep seeing a comparison of 1 sheet of gelatin being equal to 1 teaspoon, but given different sizes of sheets, I would recommend also comparing weight and having those be equal as well.

 Remember, too much gelatin will leave this delicious and delicate dessert rubbery and a little too firm.
 Too little gelatin will result in a watery puddle and no matter how much time you leave it in the refrigerator, it will never firm up.